 Dr. Lazarus completed his master's and Ph D. work at the University of Oklahoma.
 His work in the areas of modeling severe convection and data assimilation was augmented by tornado chasing during his graduate student years in Oklahoma.
 As a post-doc at the Univesity of Utah, he was involved in several projects including real-time weather analysis work in support of the Winter Olympic games, GCM (cloud) evaluation with the Atmospheric Radiation Measurement Program (ARM), and served as the local AMS chapter president--representing groups from the University of Utah, the National Weather Service and Western Region Headquarters.
 More recently (2004) Dr. Lazarus was a visiting scientist at the National Centers for Environmental Prediction in Washington, D.C. and serves on a national committee that is overseeing an operational mesoscale analysis project referred to as the Real-Time Mesoscale Analysis (RTMA).

-Dr. Lazarus is a member of the Florida Academy of Sciences, the American Meteorological Society and the American Geophysical Union.
+Dr. Lazarus is a member of the American Meteorological Society and the American Geophysical Union.
 He is an active participant in the peer-review process having reviewed more than 20 proposals and/or journal articles.
 Dr. Lazarus has authored or co-authored about two-dozen articles in peer-review journals.
-He is currently on sabbatical at the University of Utah for the academic year (2013-2014).
+He spent a recent sabbatical at the University of Utah for the academic year (2013-2014).

 FIT Club Sponsorship